developit/picomarkdown/README.md

 Credits
 -------

-All credit for Picomarkdown goes to the author of [Micromarkdown.js](https://github.com/SimonWaldherr/micromarkdown.js): [Simon Waldherr](http://twitter.com/simonwaldherr).
+All credit for Picomarkdown goes to the author of [Micromarkdown.js](https://github.com/SimonWaldherr/micromarkdown.js), on which this library is shamelessly based: [Simon Waldherr](http://twitter.com/simonwaldherr).